jipiboily/monologue/README.md

 [![Code Climate](https://codeclimate.com/github/jipiboily/monologue.png)](https://codeclimate.com/github/jipiboily/monologue)
 [![Coverage Status](https://coveralls.io/repos/jipiboily/monologue/badge.png?branch=master)](https://coveralls.io/r/jipiboily/monologue?branch=master)

+## IMPORTANT: version

+This README is for a future Monologue version, that will be 0.4.X and be Rails 4 specific.

 ## Upgrade and changes

 To know how to upgrade, see UPGRADE.md file.
 If you want to know what changed since the last versions, see CHANGELOG.md.